cyberneid/pub_dev_repo/README.md

 # UPLOAD ANY PACKAGE.
 Use with care.
 check_authorization: false

+# The title of the web view
+web_title: Some Repository

 # Authorization tokens that are allowed to publish.
 These tokens must be URL safe and not
 # contain slashes.
 tokens: